 About the Exhibition

-Through careful observation, meticulous technique, and a keen sense of composition and pattern, watercolour artist Cathy Ross conveys the unique character of personal and found objects and the abundant beauty of plants, natural subjects and motifs.
+Through careful observation, meticulous technique, and a keen sense of composition and pattern, watercolour artist Cathy Ross conveys the unique character of personal and found objects.
 Her found object still life paintings often convey a sense of intimate connection, collective memory and nostalgia.
 By presenting these objects in fine detail on an otherwise stark canvas, her subjects take on a life and agency of their own, inviting the viewer to consider their story.
-In her other still life paintings, Ross captures the joyous bounty of nature as well as our tendency to relish in its abundance and replicate its patterns.

 About the Artist